wrapperband/FeathercoinWalletGuide/README.md

 #### What is the Feathercoin core wallet?

+One use of money is to facilitate trade.
+Trade is recorded in bookkeeping, this information is traditionally closed to the public and requires third parties or middlemen to approve the transactions.

 Cryptocurrency is digital form of currency that is being used increasingly all over the world because it has been designed to be used on the internet.
 Currencies like Feathercoin are based on open source code and a distributed security model, which means anyone can mine or produce the coins or contribute to the code and development.
 [Ref 1]

+Cryptocurrency tries to take the validation out of the hands of centralised middlemen and allows anyone to participate.
+Agreeing on the software that controls the system being the consensus, which is agreed prior to transactions taking place.
+Cryptocurrencies and the blockchain they are basedon is a groundbreaking internet technology for which money is merely one of the possible applications.

-Cryptographic currency wallets are like a normal wallet but for "internet cash".
-Although they do a complex job effectively validating your currency isn't counterfeit, they have been also designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.
+Cryptographic currency wallets are like a normal wallet but for "internet money" or "internet cash".
+The wallets have a complex job to do validating your currency isn't counterfeit, they have been also designed to be intuitive to use and allow new users to get started without having to understands the technical details of how it operates.

 The wallet acts as a book keeper, storing all incoming and out going expenses in a ledger.

 When you download a wallet it includes the two parts, a ledger or blockchain containing information on transactions going to and from an address and the software to initiate and check transactions on the system are within the rules of how the software validates transactions.
 On a server or use in an appliance,  it is possible to run without the GUI.

-Feathercoin is a long established blockchain [Ref 4] with a reputable open development and Bitcoin / Satoshi community ideal.
+Feathercoin is a long established blockchain [Ref 2] with a reputable open development and Bitcoin / Satoshi community ideal.
 The most extreme of which is successfully hard forking the Feathercoin blockchain to an ASIC resistant hashing algorithm (Neoscrypt).

 **Official Wallet Downloads :** https://www.feathercoin.com/#dls